AGHenderson97/c5-work-day-scheduler/README.md

 # m5c-work-day-scheduler

+Description:
+A simple calendar application that allows a user to save events for each hour of the day.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

 User Story:
 AS AN employee with a busy schedule
 I WANT to add important events to a daily planner